iamsanteri/sentience-blog/posts/scientific-method-for-humans.md

 **As described by Aristotle**

-Idea for this essay comes from original the column of Roger Martin, [a better blueprint for studying Economics](https://www.reuters.com/article/idUS194605394520111110).
+My idea for this essay comes from original the column of Roger Martin, [a better blueprint for studying economics](https://www.reuters.com/article/idUS194605394520111110).

 ### Social interactions are inherently messy